 One thing is very clear though if you want to stay on the good side of Google and avoid getting your happy feet taken away then create creative, unique and fun content which will get shared socially.
 Steer clear of duplicate content on multiple domains/Pages or sub domains.

 Duplicate Content has being the biggest target of the Penguin update and now Google has even released some useful tips to help you address these issues and help reduce the risk of your website being penalised.

 So has the Penguin update made me change the way I do SEO?
-No I have and always will continue to offer white hat SEO services around the Cheltenham area, building relevant and unique content is only half the battle when it comes to SEO and in my eyes if you try and cheat your way around Google your soon be wishing you hadn’t.
+No I have and always will continue to offer white hat SEO services around the Coventry area, building relevant and unique content is only half the battle when it comes to SEO and in my eyes if you try and cheat your way around Google your soon be wishing you hadn’t.